HSI and Parent Heart Watch Partner to Prevent Sudden Cardiac Death

-WILMINGTON, Del., Sept.
-1, 2021 /PRNewswire/ -- Health & Safety Institute (HSI) and Parent Heart Watch (PHW) have partnered to offer HSI's Remote Skills Verification (RSV) training technology for CPR, AED and First Aid to increase the sudden cardiac arrest (SCA) survival rate beyond 10%, where it has remained stagnant for three decades.
+EUGENE, Ore., Sept.
+8, 2021 /PRNewswire-PRWeb/ -- Health & Safety Institute (HSI) and Parent Heart Watch (PHW) have partnered to offer HSI's Remote Skills Verification (RSV) training technology for CPR, AED and First Aid to increase the sudden cardiac arrest (SCA) survival rate beyond 10%, where it has remained stagnant for three decades.
 Given 356,000 people are lost each year to SCA, 23,000 of those are youth under age 18, there is a critical need to equip the public with basic skills that could triple a victim's chance of survival.
 The partnership brings together two organizations recognized for their success in promoting awareness, education and training so that anyone can respond to a cardiac emergency.

 Traditionally, this type of training relied on in-person, day-long classes, but RSV training offers interactive, remote instruction in CPR, AED and First Aid for full certification.
 HSI employs live instructors to remotely observe and provide real-time feedback to students who utilize all the appropriate equipment to demonstrate their hands-on skills.